Introduction to DVM

 How to Run an Automated Monitoring and Disputing Tool (DVM)

-For more advanced users, it's possible to run a DVM that will automatically monitor a values submitted to the Fetch Oracle.
+For more advanced users, it's possible to run a DVM that will automatically monitor values submitted to the Fetch Oracle.
 The solution that Fetch provides is DVM + Telliot.

 The Disputable Values Monitor (DVM)